Reverend Gil Parris Signature GPS Review & Prices

 Nut Width

 The Reverend Gil Parris Signature GPS has a nut width of 43mm (1.693'').
-This size is also known as 1 11/16'' and it's the most common size.
+This is within the most common range of nut widths for a 6-string guitar.
 It offers a good balance of string separation at the nut.
 It's the size that most guitarists prefer as it gives them just enough space to play open chords without muting the strings, but without spreading the strings too wide and making bar chords difficult to perform.

 Frets